 Click Column Header to Sort.

-We currently have an exciting opportunity for an Administrative Aide in the Executive Programs department.
+We currently have an exciting opportunity for an Administrative Aide supporting the MBA Admissions Office.
 The selected candidate will coordinate department programs and logistics and provide customer service and support to students, administrators, and faculty.
-The incumbent will be responsible for calendar management; scheduling, travel and event coordination for each of the groups; drafting correspondence; tracking budgets; updating web pages; processing reimbursements and special projects as needed.
+The incumbent will be responsible for calendar management; scheduling, travel and event coordination; drafting correspondence; tracking budgets; updating web pages; processing reimbursements and special projects as needed.

 Forbes has named NYU one of the best employers for diversity in 2020, ranking eighth among U.S. universities.
 DiversityJobs.com has named NYU a top employer for 2020 for dedication and commitment to building a diverse workforce and culture.
 The Dave Thomas Foundation for Adoption has named NYU an Adoption-Friendly Workplace in the U.S. for 2019.

 NYU is an Equal Opportunity Employer and is committed to a policy of equal treatment and opportunity in every aspect of its recruitment and hiring process without regard to age, alienage, caregiver status, childbirth, citizenship status, color, creed, disability, domestic violence victim status, ethnicity, familial status, gender and/or gender identity or expression, marital status, military status, national origin, parental status, partnership status, predisposing genetic characteristics, pregnancy, race, religion, reproductive health decision making, sex, sexual orientation, unemployment status, veteran status, or any other legally protected basis.
 Women, racial and ethnic minorities, persons of minority sexual orientation or gender identity, individuals with disabilities, and veterans are encouraged to apply for vacant positions at all levels.